When to Euthanize an Aggressive Dog

 Lap of Love: Behavioral Euthanasia Support Group (Held on the 4th Wednesday of every month; pre-register up to 12 days in advance)

-Euthanasia for Behavior Part One: Changing the Culture (I also highly recommend reading part two)
+Euthanasia for Behavior Part One: Changing the Culture (I also highly recommend reading Part Two)

 Slate: When Bonnie Came Home